Active Hearts Foundation

 It's difficult to convey the severity of the situation in these remote villages.
 Even before the earthquakes the villagers prepare to be cut-off during monsoon season, and now they're dealing with a lack of permanent shelter and damage to their vital water source - water that irrigates the terraced fields that feed the entire area.

-Using some of the funds raised, the team have ordered 20 temporary monsoonal shelters.
-DK and the team are also addressing the destroyed irrigation system; they're going to run a pipe 1100 metres from the primary water source to the upper village fields.
-This is a major project that will benefit around 2000 people, a committee has been set up and digging is already under-way with the entire community involved in construction.
+Using some of the funds raised, the team ordered 20 temporary monsoonal shelters.
+DK and the team also addressed the destroyed irrigation system; they ran a pipe 1100 metres from the primary water source to the upper village fields.
+This was a major project that benefits around 2000 people, a committee was been set up and during the project the entire community lent a hand in construction.

 How to follow Active Hearts Himalaya

-For live updates from our team on the ground in Nepal please follow the Active Hearts Himalaya Facebook page.
-We will also send regular newsletter updates as often as we can.
+For live updates from our team on the ground in Nepal please follow the Active Hearts Foundation Facebook page.
+We also send regular newsletter updates as often as we can.